helenasilkina/Data-stream-algorithms/Cache-oblivious streaming B-trees.md

   We compare our COLA implementation to a traditional B-tree.
 Our COLA implementation runs 790 times faster for random inser-tions, 3.1 times slower for insertions of sorted data, and 3.5 times slower for searches.

-  The B-tree is the classic external-memory-dictionary data structure.1 The B-tree is typically analyzed in a two-level memory model, called the Disk Access Machine (DAM) model.
+  The B-tree is the classic external-memory-dictionary data structure.
+The B-tree is typically analyzed in a two-level memory model, called the Disk Access Machine (DAM) model.
 The DAM model assumes an internal memory of size M organized into blocks of size B and an arbitrarily large external memory.
 The cost in the model is the number of transfers of blocks between the internal and external memory.